I Killed My Mother

-I Killed My Mother (J'ai tué ma mère) is a 2009 Canadian drama film written, directed, produced by and starring Xavier Dolan, in his directorial debut.
+I Killed My Mother (J'ai tué ma mère) is a 2009 Canadian coming-of-age drama film written, directed, produced by and starring Xavier Dolan, in his directorial debut.
 Loosely autobiographical, it follows the complicated relationship between a young man Hubert Minel (Dolan) and his mother (Anne Dorval).
 The film attracted international press attention when it won three awards from the Director's Fortnight program at the 2009 Cannes Film Festival.
 After being shown, the film received a standing ovation.
 It was shown in 12 cinemas in Quebec and 60 in France.

+I Killed My Mother was announced as Canada's submission for the Academy Award for Best International Feature Film at the 82nd Academy Awards, but it was not nominated.

 Plot

 The film begins with Hubert Minel giving a black-and-white monologue explaining how he loves his mother but cannot stand being her son; he also reveals that when he was younger, things were better between them.

 Hubert is a 16-year-old Québécois living in suburban Montreal with his single mother, Chantale, who divorced Hubert's father, Richard, when Hubert was much younger.
 Hubert barely sees his father, and this adds to the animosity between mother and son.
 One morning, as his mother drives him to school, Hubert starts an argument with her about her applying makeup while driving.
 The argument ends when Chantale stops the car and tells him to walk to school.
 At school Hubert claims to his teacher, Ms Cloutier, that his mother is dead.
 After the teacher finds out that it is a lie, she expresses this lie as "you killed your mother."
 This inspires Hubert to write an essay for school titled "I killed my mother."

 Later in the film, Hubert expresses to his mother that he wants to live in his own apartment.
 At first, his mother seems to agree, but the next day she has changed her mind and does not allow it, claiming that she thinks he is too young.
 Hubert's friend Antonin is revealed to be his boyfriend, but Hubert has not told his mother, and she finds out from Antonin's mother, who assumed that Chantale already knew.
 Chantale, to some extent, accepts her son's homosexuality; however, she appears hurt that he did not tell her.

 The relationship between mother and son continues to deteriorate, and Hubert goes to live with his teacher, pretending to be staying with his boyfriend.
 Hubert's father invites him over for a visit; however, once there, Richard and Chantale tell Hubert they've decided to send him to a boarding school in Coaticook.
 Hubert is deeply angered that his father makes the decision, since Hubert only sees his father at Christmas and Easter.